Kym Herjavec

-Kym Herjavec (née Johnson; born 4 August 1976) is an Australian professional ballroom dancer and television performer who appeared in the first three seasons of the Australian version of Dancing with the Stars as a professional dancer, before moving to the U.S. version of the franchise from 2006 to 2015.
+Kym Herjavec (née Johnson; born 4 August 1976) is an Australian American professional ballroom dancer and television performer who appeared in the first three seasons of the Australian version of Dancing with the Stars as a professional dancer, before moving to the U.S. version of the franchise from 2006 to 2015.
 Johnson returned as a professional to the U.S. series in 2017 for its 24th season.
 She also served as a judge on the Australian version of the show from 2013 to 2015.
 She is married to Robert Herjavec.

 Dance biography

 Johnson began dancing at the age of three.
 She began ballroom dancing at 13 years of age.
 In 1998, she and her partner, Lithuanian Tomas Atkocevicius, placed second at the Australian Dancesport Championship in the Open Amateur Modern Ballroom.
 They also were finalists as the U.K. Ballroom Championships at Blackpool.
 She retired from competitive ballroom dance in 2001, but continued dancing on stage.

 Since 2001, she has appeared in a number of events and films, including: